newmanrs/rpncalc/README.md

 Clone repository and `pip3 install ./rpncalc` to install the calculator.

 ## Usage
 Calling `rpncalc` with no arguments will print a list of commands available to the calculator.
-A probably out of date example is below.
+A likely out of date example of the help page is below.

 ```
 No arguments to parse.
 Displaying help.